justin-golden-lnt/venue-tool-py/README.md

 Then paste the XML code in and click "Post Data."

-THe message should say that it was inserted correctly.
+The message should say that it was inserted correctly.
 If an error is given, it is likely that you do not have the correct password for the `tc_xml` user.

-### Saving Time
+### SAVING TIME

 You may edit `generate_venue.py` with any plain text editor (such as notepad) and replace `replaceme` with the password, so you do not have to replace it each time.
 Do **NOT** share this publicly.